 - Examples: an office space at least 6 feet away from others, private offices, individually used study rooms, residential rooms

-- Face coverings are not required outdoors when physically remote from others (recommended to be at least 10 feet or more from others)
+- Face coverings are not required outdoors when in Tier 3 or above or physically remote from others in any tier (recommended to be at least 10 feet or more from others)